 Understanding Manic Episodes and Illogical Decisions in Bipolar Disorder

-Manic behavior in bipolar disorder is characterized by an elevated or irritable mood, often accompanied by a surge of energy, reduced need for sleep, and an inflated sense of self-importance.
 Manic and hypomanic episodes are both features of bipolar disorder, with hypomanic episodes being less severe than a full manic episode.
+Specifically, bipolar I disorder involves more severe manic episodes, whereas bipolar II disorder is defined by hypomanic episodes.
+A manic episode is associated with a high mood and increased energy that lasts at least seven days, while hypomanic episodes last around four days.
+Common manic symptoms include increased energy, reduced need for sleep, impulsive behavior, and inflated self-esteem.
+Episodes of mania can lead to significant physical and mental health issues, influence behavior, and impact overall prognosis if left untreated.
 During these manic or hypomanic episodes, individuals may engage in reckless activities without fully considering the risks, driven by a euphoric rush that clouds rational thinking.
 This can manifest in illogical decisions, such as extravagant spending, starting ambitious projects without planning, or pursuing high-stakes ventures with little regard for potential fallout.
+The long-term consequences of impulsive actions during mania can include ongoing financial instability, strained relationships, and persistent legal or occupational difficulties.
 These choices frequently lead to significantly negative conclusions, including financial ruin, damaged relationships, or legal troubles.
 For instance, someone experiencing bipolar symptoms in a manic state might quit a stable job to chase an unfeasible dream, only to face unemployment and debt when reality sets in.
-Mood shifts between manic or hypomanic episodes and depressive episodes can severely impact decision-making and daily functioning.
+Mood shifts between manic or hypomanic episodes and depressive episodes can cause individuals to swing from one extreme to another, severely impacting decision-making and daily functioning.
+Manic and depressive symptoms are the hallmark of bipolar disorder, and these mood episodes can significantly disrupt daily life.
+The effects of bipolar disorder extend beyond mood changes, impacting cognition, social interactions, and physical health.
 The core issue lies in the disconnect between heightened confidence and actual feasibility, where short-term exhilaration overrides long-term prudence, often resulting in irreversible harm including brain damage.
+In addition to risky behaviors, other symptoms may accompany manic episodes, such as changes in sleep patterns, judgment, energy levels, and cognitive function.
+The cyclical nature of bipolar disorder means that some individuals may experience long periods of stability or instability between mood episodes.
+People with bipolar disorder may have periods of emotional stability between episodes, which can last for weeks, months, or years.
+Cyclothymic disorder, a milder form of bipolar spectrum disorder, is characterized by frequent but less severe mood swings that can still impact daily functioning.

 High-Functioning Individuals with Bipolar Disorder and the Risk of Large-Scale Failure